aimms/how-to/Articles/594/594-adls-data-integration.rst

 #. **Using the native DEX functions**, which are the 'native' steps to be taken.

-We will discuss flows 2 and 3 in detail below.
+Only flow 2 will be discussed in detail below.
 If you want to follow flow 1, please refer to the related toolkit page.

 Prerequisites
 --------------